Konamiman/Nestor80/docs/LanguageReference.md

 `X'nnnn'`|  Hexadecimal
 `#nnnn` 🆕 |   Hexadecimal

-Overflow of a number beyond two bytes is ignored and the result is the number formed by the low order 16-bits (e.g. `123456h` is actually `3456h`).

 <blockquote>
 ⚠ The <code>B</code> and <code>D</code> suffixes are actually unusable when the default radix is 12 or higher and 14 or higher, respectively.
 Consider the following example: